AdmcCarthy/Investigating_Baseball_Data/README.rst

 The data-set has been processed using numpy and pandas to clean, create new variables and merge tables together.
 See further into the report for a section on data processing.
+See the pre-processing module for the code used.

 An examination of the data will be described followed by data analysis and conclusions.
 The data analysis is not exhaustive so observations to do not lead to robust conclusions in